project-march/ProjectMarch/doc/march_packages/march_gain_scheduling.rst

 =====================

 The march_gain_scheduling package is used to implement the gainscheduling control method.
-More about this control method can be found on `this confluence page <https://confluence.projectmarch.nl:8443/display/51/31+-+Gain+Scheduling>`_.
+More about this control method can be found on the `following page <https://en.wikipedia.org/wiki/Gain_scheduling>`_.
-If this page is unavailable to you, please consider reading the `following page <https://en.wikipedia.org/wiki/Gain_scheduling>`_.
+We implemented the method in such a way that it changes the PID gains/values when a different type of gait is selected.

 Principle
 ---------